ambranava/ambranava.github.io/Projects/Appendices/Psychosocial-research/Focus-groups-guide.md

 - Creative and projective techniques were intentionally used to support ideation and symbolic expression.
 - Participants were volunteers of TAI; no personal identifiers were collected or reported.

-> Note: The original focus group guide was developed in Italian, as the research was conducted in an Italian contest with Italian volunteers.
+> Note: the original focus group guide was developed in Italian, as the research was conducted in an Italian contest with Italian volunteers.
 > A full operational version of the focus group guide is available upon request.